fastender/blob/README.md

 ## Hardware
 My priority when selecting the hardware was a power-saving system.
 Usually a combination of a small motherboard with a relatively weak but power saving processor still outperforms the usual ready to use NAS devices.

+Look to the sexy Inter-Tech X-608 Infinity Mirror RGB PC Case, with a "Black Hole" on the front and awesome RGB lighting effects.

+<p align="center">
+  <a name="case" href="https://github.com/fastender/homeassistant"><img src="https://raw.githubusercontent.com/fastender/homeassistant/master/logos/case.gif" alt="Inter-Tech X-608 Mid Tower Case" width="200"></a>
+  <br>
+</p>

 As a suitable mainboard/CPU combination I decided for the [ASRock J5005-ITX](https://www.amazon.de/Asrock-J5005-MB-Intel-Gemini-Lake/dp/B079G91MQ1/ref=cm_cr_arp_d_product_top?ie=UTF8) with current Intel Gemini Lake architecture.
 The board has four SATA connectors.
 Currently one SSD and two hard disks are connected.
 The maximum power consumption of the board is 10 Watt.

-<p align="center">
-  <a name="case" href="https://github.com/fastender/homeassistant"><img src="https://raw.githubusercontent.com/fastender/homeassistant/master/logos/case.gif" alt="Inter-Tech X-608 Mid Tower Case" width="200"></a>
-  <br>

-</p>

 Connected are beside the [SanDisk Cruzer Fit Z33 16GB USB stick](https://www.amazon.de/SanDisk-Cruzer-16GB-USB-Stick-schwarz/dp/B005FYNSZA) with 2x [Seagate SkyHawk 10 TB](https://www.amazon.de/Seagate-ST10000VX0004-SkyHawk-interne-Festplatte/dp/B01IAY6AC4).
 2x8 GB RAM from [Crucial](https://www.amazon.de/Crucial-CT8G4SFS824A-Speicher-PC4-19200-260-Pin/dp/B01BIWKP58/ref=sr_1_3?__mk_de_DE=ÅMÅŽÕÑ&dchild=1&keywords=Crucial+CT8G4SFS824A&qid=1590216768&s=computers&sr=1-3) and an SSD from [Samsung 850 EVO](https://www.amazon.de/Samsung-MZ-75E500B-EU-interne-schwarz/dp/B00P73B1E4/ref=sr_1_3?__mk_de_DE=ÅMÅŽÕÑ&dchild=1&keywords=850+evo+500&qid=1590216809&s=computers&sr=1-3) are used.

 My current system consumes about 26 watts when idle and with rotating hard drives.
 If the device is in continuous operation, the electricity costs amount to approx. 5.30€/month or 64€/year at an electricity price of 0.28€/kWh.
 So you don't become poor with the electricity costs, especially since the system replaces many different services that are subject to charges.